-Practicing academic and community pathologists, and pathologists-in-training Learning Objectives
+Practicing academic and community pathologists, and pathologists-in-training

 Upon completion of this educational activity, learners will be able to:

-Continuing Medical Education and Maintenance of Certification
+Continuing Medical Education and Continuing Certification

 The United States and Canadian Academy of Pathology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 The United States and Canadian Academy of Pathology designates this enduring material for a maximum of 16.5 AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The USCAP is approved by the American Board of Pathology (ABP) to offer Self-Assessment credits (SAMs) and Lifelong Learning (Part II) credit for the purpose of meeting the ABP requirements for Maintenance of Certification (MOC).
+USCAP is approved by the American Board of Pathology (ABPath) to offer Self-Assessment credits (SAMs) and Lifelong Learning (Part II) credit for the purpose of meeting the ABPath requirements for Continuing Certification (CC).
 Registrants must take and pass the post-test in order to claim SAMs credit.
 Physicians can earn a maximum of 16.5 SAM/Part II credit hours.

 The faculty, committee members, and staff who are in position to control the content of this activity are required to disclose to USCAP and to learners any relevant financial relationship(s) of the individual or spouse/partner that have occurred within the last 12 months with any commercial interest(s) whose products or services are related to the CME content.
 USCAP has reviewed all disclosures and resolved or managed all identified conflicts of interest, as applicable.

-The following faculty reported no relevant financial relationships: Steven D. Billings, M.D., Dirk M. Elston, M.D., Richard C. Jordan, DDS, MSc, Ph.D., FRCPath, Philip E. LeBoit, M.D., Timothy H. McCalmont, M.D., Artur Zembowicz, M.D., Ph.D.
+The following faculty and coordinators reported no relevant financial relationships: Steven D. Billings, M.D., Dirk M. Elston, M.D., Richard C. Jordan, DDS, MSc, Ph.D., FRCPath, Philip E. LeBoit, M.D., Timothy H. McCalmont, M.D., Artur Zembowicz, M.D., Ph.D.

 USCAP staff associated with the development of content for this activity reported no relevant financial relationships.

 To earn CME and SAM credit, all learners must take a content-based exam and achieve a minimum score of 80%.
 If learners do not achieve a passing score of 80%, they have the option to retake the exam.
-After you pass the test and complete the evaluation, your certificate of completion will be available to view and print by
+After you pass the test and complete the evaluation, your certificate of completion will be available to view and print by clicking here.